 If the Controller is of the opinion that the pre-grant opposition has any merit and the patent application shall be refused or amended, a notice is issued to the patent applicant along with a copy of the pre-grant opposition.
 The patent applicant files a reply statement for the pre-grant opposition within 3 months from the date of the notice.
-The Controller considers the reply statement filed by the applicant and may either refuse the grant of patent application or ask for amendments in complete specification.
-Afterward, the Controller again consider the earlier filed pre-grant opposition, and the reply statement filed by the patent applicant together during hearing, and may allow the grant of the patent application, if satisfied, or refuse the grant of patent application on consideration of the pre-grant opposition under sub-section (1) of section 25 of the patents act, 1970 with issue of an order.
+The Controller considers the reply statement filed by the applicant and may either refuse the grant of a patent application or ask for amendments to complete specification.
+Afterward, the Controller again considers the earlier-filed pre-grant opposition, and the reply statement filed by the patent applicant together during the hearing, and may allow the grant of the patent application, if satisfied or refuse the grant of a patent application on consideration of the pre-grant opposition under sub-section (1) of section 25 of the patents act, 1970 with the issue of an order.

 (a) that the applicant for the patent or the person under or through whom he claims, wrongfully obtained the invention or any part thereof from him or from a person under or through whom he claims;

 (b) that the invention so far as claimed in any claim of the complete specification has been published before the priority date of the claim—

 (i) in any specification filed in pursuance of an application for a patent made in India on or after the 1st day of January 1912; or

 (ii) in India or elsewhere, in any other document:

 Provided that the ground specified in sub-clause (ii) shall not be available where such publication does not constitute an anticipation of the invention by virtue of sub-section (2) or subsection (3) of section 29;